 The Knights of Columbus and Special Olympics believe in the strength of family values and highly encourage families to participate in events together.
 For it’s the family that provides the love, support, and encouragement that no one else can to help our Special Olympics athletes succeed in life to the best of their abilities.
 If you’re currently a member of the Knights of Columbus; get actively involved in Special Olympics and ask a Special Olympics athlete to join your Council.
 If you’re currently a Special Olympics athlete and meet the necessary requirements for membership in the Order; get actively involved in the Knights of Columbus to further develop the skills needed to not only succeed in life, but to give back and support others within and outside the Special Olympics community who have supported you.
 Together we can learn from one another and grow in ways never thought possible.
 Together we can strengthen the bond that Eunice Kennedy Shriver and Sargent Shriver forged years ago.
 It can be a life changing experience for everyone involved.

-For information on the Knights of Columbus and to find a Council near you, click here or contact Steve Cerve, Special Olympics Chairman, Knights of Columbus St. Mary of Vernon Council 8022, with any specific questions you may have.
+Learn more about the Knights of Columbus and find a Council near you or contact Steve Cerve, Special Olympics Chairman, Knights of Columbus St. Mary of Vernon Council 8022, with any specific questions you may have.
 Steve is also available to speak to schools, businesses, and community groups pertaining to the acceptance and inclusion of individuals with intellectual disabilities into their organizations.